 - 1 teaspoon grated ginger root approximately

 - 2 bundles of soba noodles approximately 180g

 - 1 cup edamame beans

 - Large handful of green beans

-- 1-2 tbsp black sesame seeds, to garnish (optional)
+- 1-2 tablespoon black sesame seeds to garnish (optional)

 - Mix the dressing ingredients together in a small dish or jar and set aside.